Brevard’s Chapel Vision

 Enhancements to landscaping, drainage, parking, and surrounding natural areas.

-• Meeting space for Scouts, clubs, businesses, weddings, and events
+• Provide a space for learning, clubs, businesses, and events

-• HEARTS’ free community programs featuring local history, nature, and the arts (check out past HEARTS Happenings here)
+• A site for HEARTS’ free community programs featuring local history, nature, and the arts (check out past HEARTS Happenings)